TriTue2011/tutorials/README.en.md

 **Use Cases:**

-- **Energy Saving:** Schedule heaters, water heaters, or fans to turn off after you fall asleep.
+- **Battery Protection:** "Charge phone for 2 hours then turn off socket" - Helps you charge overnight without worrying about battery degradation.
-- **Comfort:** Automatically adjust lighting and curtains based on your routine without reaching for your phone.
+- **Hands-Free Cooking:** "Turn off the hood in 20 minutes" - Perfect when you've finished cooking and want to go for a walk.
-- **Peace of Mind:** Never worry about forgetting to turn off important devices thanks to the auto-restore feature.
+- **Sleep Comfort:** "Turn the fan to the lowest speed for 1 hour then turn off" - Avoid waking up cold or with a dry throat.

 For full functionality, you need to install **all 3 blueprints**: